Tezcatlipoca: Tezcatlipoca and Quetzalcoatl

-Creation histories
+Creation stories

 In one of the Aztec accounts of creation, Quetzalcoatl and Tezcatlipoca joined forces to create the world.
-Before their act there was only the sea and the crocodilian earthmonster called Cipactli.
-To attract her, Tezcatlipoca used his foot as bait, and Cipactli ate it.
+Before their act there was only the sea and the primordial, crocodilian earth monster called Cipactli.
+To attract her, Tezcatlipoca used his foot as bait for Cipactli, and she, in turn, ate it.
 The two gods then captured her, and distorted her to make the land from her body.
 After that, they created the people, and people had to offer sacrifices to comfort Cipactli for her sufferings.
 Because of this, Tezcatlipoca is depicted with a missing foot.

-Another story of creation goes that Tezcatlipoca turned himself into the sun, but Quetzalcoatl was furious possibly because they were enemies, he is a night god or due to his missing foot, so he knocked Tezcatlipoca out of the sky with a stone club.
+Following this, Tezcatlipoca turned himself into the sun.
+As a result of his transformation, this and all subsequent ages of humanity were referred to as the five suns.
+Quetzalcoatl was furious, so he knocked Tezcatlipoca out of the sky with a stone club.
 Angered, Tezcatlipoca turned into a jaguar and destroyed the world.
-Quetzalcoatl replaced him and started the second age of the world and it became populated again.
+Quetzalcoatl, then, replaced him as the sun and started the second age of the world, and it became populated again.

 Tezcatlipoca overthrew Quetzalcoatl, forcing him to send a great wind that devastated the world, and the people who survived were turned into monkeys.
 Tlaloc, the god of rain, then became the sun.
-But he had his wife taken away by Tezcatlipoca.
-Angered in turn, he would not make it rain for several years until, in a fit of rage, he made it rain fire with the few people who survived the assault turning into the birds.
+But he had his wife stolen away by Tezcatlipoca.
+Angered in turn, he would not make it rain for several years until, in a fit of rage, he made it rain fire.
+The few people who survived the assault turned into the birds.

-Chalchihuitlicue the Water Goddess then became the sun.
+Chalchiuhtlicue the Water Goddess then became the sun.
 However, she was crushed by Tezcatlipoca's accusation that she only pretended to be kind.
 She cried for many years and the world was destroyed by the resulting floods.
-Those people who survived the deluge were turned into fish.
+Those who survived the deluge were turned into fish.